 Lasers with pulse durations that are shorter than a nanosecond are called short-pulse lasers.
 These include picosecond lasers and femtosecond lasers.
 Extremely short laser pulses allow materials to be cut or processed without interfering thermal processes, while extremely high pulse peak powers enable multiphoton spectroscopy.
 When the femtosecond pulses are absorbed in semiconductors, terahertz radiation can be generated – this is light in the hitherto inaccessible wavelength range between infrared and millimeter waves.

-The ALCOR series ultrafast lasers produce high average power with ultrashort femtosecond pulses at 920 nm.
+The ALCOR series ultrafast lasers produce high average power with ultrashort femtosecond pulses at 920 nm or 1064 nm.